SanskarMange20/FLOW-BEGINNERS-04/README.md

 ## Access modifiers

-Here we have studied the readabiltiy and visibility/accessibility of variables in different areas of function scope.
+Here we learned the readabiltiy and visibility/accessibility of variables in different areas of function scope.

 ## Getting Started